Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    <figure> <img src="Diagrams/Late-Binding.png" /></figure>

 Figure 8 shows the flow diagram of the protocol.
-It starts with a DNS resolution (if needed) and an authentication step (using two factor authentication, TLS certificates or HTTP Digest Authentication) to establish a secure [=TCP=] connection.
+It starts with a DNS resolution (if needed) and an authentication step (using two-factor authentication, TLS certificates or HTTP Digest Authentication) to establish a secure [=TCP=] connection.

 In private datacenter deployments where nodes are not reachable from outside, a non-authenticated connection may also be used.
 The ingest source then issues an